 Bottom line

-As of later this summer, American will be introducing pajamas and mattress pads on all flights to and from East Asia, the Middle East, India, Australia, and New Zealand.
+American is introducing pajamas and mattress pads on all flights to and from East Asia, the Middle East, India, Australia, and New Zealand.
+The pajamas are making a comeback as of this weekend, while mattress pads will be returning later this summer.
 American previously cut these amenities last spring, so it’s nice to see them make a comeback.

 It just blows my mind how much time American spends waffling on what kind of an airline it wants to be.
 But hey, things finally seem to be headed in the right direction.